philipturner/alphafold-metal/README.md

 The official AlphaFold repository uses JAX, which graph-compiles code with XLA for optimal performance on Nvidia GPUs.
 Here, I have optimized it for Apple GPUs so that I can use it on my MacBook Pro for nanotechnology research.
 These intense optimizations could greatly speedup my workflow - searching for proteins that may be used for transistors or memory cells.
 These will be proteins that have never been produced before in living organisms, but genetically engineered bacteria can mass-produce them for real-world hardware.
 Since I don't know what the proteins will be, I need to rapidly search a vast solution space, with minimal latency and no restraints like Colab usage limits.

 - Goal: Port the entire framework in a single day using PythonKit and MPSGraph, using https://github.com/lucidrains/alphafold2 as a reference.
+- Try accomplishing this by overriding the JAX functions with MPSGraph implementations, then rewriting the entire `model` module if that fails.
 - Afterward, compare performance to the Colab notebook that uses an Nvidia K80.
 Prove it runs faster on my M1 Max, then ridiculously optimize it for inference performance.

 ## Notes